pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraVia.rst

     :start-after: -- q5
     :end-before: -- q6

-:Example 6: show the route's seq and aggregate cost and a status of "passes in front" or "visits" node 9
+:Example 6: Show the route's seq and aggregate cost and a status of "passes in front" or "visits" node 9

 .. literalinclude:: doc-pgr_dijkstraVia.queries
     :start-after: -- q6